elizabethchin/HearMeHearYou/README.md

 - Python 3.7.4
 - Google Map API Key

-To have this app running on your local computer, please follow the below steps:
+To have this app running on your local computer, please do the following:

 Clone repository: